 More than anything, we need to be honest to ourselves in order to be happy.
 The problem arises when we become afraid of what we might discover.
 So we keep ourselves busy in the hope that heavy feelings will go away if ignored.
 But it doesn’t work like that.

-In my teenage years I would take long, frequent naps.
+In my teenage years I would take frequent naps.
 I was tired of dealing with a multitude of unnamed feelings, and I had no better solutions.
 Sleeping sometimes made it better, since my mind would rest, but I knew my feelings were still somewhere there.

 I know better now, and I don’t run away anymore.